ed61609742025-code/virtulabkenya/README.md

 ---

-*VirtuLab Kenya · Open University of Kenya · Master's in Learning and Technology*
+*VirtuLab Kenya · Open University of Kenya · Master's in Learning Design and Technology*